KILBAHA/Database-Development-Project-G54DIS-/README.md

-Submission for an undergraduate project to develop a School enrolment system, building a HTML website that connected to an SQL server via PHP.
+Submission for an undergraduate project to develop a Student Management System, building a HTML website that connected to an SQL server via PHP.

 How to use this repo: